BioCodeEng/recipebox/readme.md

 Author: Ally Engle

-IMPORTANT NOTE: Use python3 manage.py <insert command..
-My computer seems to be particular about using python3 for everything related to python 3.x.x.
+IMPORTANT NOTE: I use "python3 manage.py <insert command>."
+My computer seems to be particular about using python3 for everything related to python 3.x.x and running django.
 Sources used (so far) for assistance and understanding(links included):
 1. Kenzie Recipebox V.1, Forms, and Auth Demo by Joe!
+The main one since he basically walked through it, only this one is about recipes and we had to do a recipe_detail instead of author_detail.
+Only difference.

-Also:
+Also helpful sources in expanding upon my understanding and learning:

 2. Django Web Development with Python Introduction (https://pythonprogramming.net/django-web-development-python-tutorial/)
 3. LinkedIn Learning: Become a Django Developer Learning Path(https://www.linkedin.com/learning/paths/become-a-django-developer)